 She smiled at him, "the sad truth," she admitted regretfully, "is that I probably would have felt the same way as you did, were I in your position.
 I am just glad that you discovered the truth; I was beginning to run out of hope."
 She said quietly.

-His mouth was open in a half 'o' of surprise and for a moment he looked as if he were about to speak but instead, he merely smiled at her, his eyes sparkling with laughter, cheeks still flaming with a blush, as he absently traced the spot with his fingers.
+His mouth was open in a half 'o' of surprise and, for a moment, he looked as if he were about to speak but instead, he merely smiled at her, his eyes sparkling with laughter as he absently traced the spot where she had kissed him with his fingers.

 She looked down felling dreadfully self-conscious.
-Perhaps all the life and death situations she had been through were melting the distant dignity shell that surrounded her; she had never acted so rashly informal in her life.
+Perhaps all the life and death situations she had been through were melting her shields and walls, not to mention her dignity; she had never acted so rashly informal in her life.
 She was completely at a loss for words before she realized that she had almost forgotten the reason she had come to see him in the first place.
 She cleared her throat and looked out over the battlement towards glowing field as she spoke.
 There was only a few minutes of sunlight left before dusk would fall.

 "I have just been informed that there is rouge band of bulbins harassing some of the outlying provinces; they have sent a messenger asking for aid."